 If you are a programmer you will recognise the performance benefits of knowing which programmes to start up in anticipation of being needed and which ones can be shut down for now.
 The downside is the potential for cognitive dissonance.

-The efficiency of Neural nets as per Hinton and Kurtzweil is the efficiency of reusing knowledge instead of trying of doing it again.
+The efficiency of Neural nets as per Hinton and Kurtzweil is the efficiency of reusing knowledge instead of doing it again.
 E.G once a net understands what a nose is, it only has to compare the one it has to the new one on a cat and remember the difference, not the whole thing.
-On a good day, we humans do this, but specialisation, dogma and politics has robbed us of much of our thinking power
+On a good day, we humans do this, but specialisation, dogma and politics has robbed us of much of our thinking power when in formal situations.
+I always feel that this is why a long enjoyable walk often solves more problems than a working lunch.

-If you want an answer on something and you can’t find it easily, please use the comments section to just ask and I will apreciate not having to research the next topic.
+If you want an answer on something and you can’t find it easily, please use the comments section to just ask and I will appreciate not having to research the next topic.